PastorGL/OneRing/CONFIG.md

 spark.meta.ds.output.path={OUTPUT_PATH}
 ```

-The good practice is to write keys in paragraphs grouped for each Operation, preceded by its input and output DataStream.
+A recommended practice is to write keys in paragraphs grouped for each Operation, preceded by its Input DataStreams and succeeded by Output DataStreams groups of keys.

 ### Namespace Layers

-As you see, each key begins with a prefix `spark.meta.`.
-One Ring can read its configuration from Spark context, and each Spark property must stark with `spark.` prefix.
-We add `meta.` (by convention; this can be any unique token of your choice) to distinguish our own properties from Spark's.
-A single tasks.ini may also contain a number of tasks if properly prefixed (name them `spark.process_name.`, `spark.another_process.` or so).
+As you could see, each key begins with a prefix `spark.meta.`.
+One Ring can (and first tries to) read its configuration directly from Spark context, not only a config file, and each Spark property must start with a `spark.` prefix.
+We add another prefix `meta.` (by convention; this can be any unique token of your choice) to distinguish our own properties from Spark's.
+Also a single tasks.ini may contain a number of Processes if properly prefixed, just start their keys with `spark.process1_name.`, `spark.another_process.` and so on.

-If you run One Ring in local mode, you can supply properties via .ini file, and omit all prefixes.
-Let assume that we've stripped them in the mind and now look directly into namespaces of keys.
+If you run One Ring in Local mode, you can supply properties via .ini file, and omit all prefixes.
+Let assume that we've stripped all Spark's prefixes in mind and now look directly into namespaces of keys.

 The config is layered into several namespaces, and all parameter names must be unique in the corresponding namespace.
 These layers are distinguished, again, by some prefix.

+### Foreign Layers

-First namespace layer is One Ring DistWrapper's `distcp.` which instructs it to generate a script file for the `dist-cp` utility calls.
+First namespace layer is One Ring DistWrapper's `distcp.` which instructs that utility to generate a script file for the `dist-cp` calls:
 ```properties
 distcp.wrap=both
 distcp.exe=s3-dist-cp
 ```

-It is [documented](DISTCP.md) in its own doc.
+It is [documented in its own doc](DISTCP.md).
 CLI itself ignores all foreign layers.

 ### Variables